-The discovery of GPDs [12-14] has opened a window on three-dimensional imaging of the nucleon, going far beyond the one dimensional longitudinal structure probed in deeply inelastic scattering (DIS) and the transverse structure encoded in the different form factors.
-This discovery facilitated the development of a novel technique that employs the remarkable correspondence of the GFF and the second x-moments of the generalized parton distribution functions, and relate them to the shear stress and pressure in the proton and the distribution of orbital angular momentum.
+The discovery of generalized parton distributions (GPDs) [11-13] has opened a window on three-dimensional imaging of the nucleon, going far beyond the one dimensional longitudinal structure probed in deeply inelastic scattering (DIS) and the transverse structure encoded in the different form factors.
+This discovery facilitated the development of a novel technique that employs the remarkable correspondence of the gravitational form factors and the second x-moments of the generalized parton distribution functions, and relate them to the shear stress and pressure in the proton and the distribution of orbital angular momentum.
 These femto-scale images (or femtography) will provide an intuitive understanding of how the fundamental properties of the nucleon, such as its mass and spin, arise from the underlying quark and gluon degrees of freedom.
 And then, for the first time, we will have access to the forces and pressure distributions inside the nucleon.
 This science is one of the cornerstones of the EIC experimental program and is complemented by theoretical advances as a result of lattice QCD calculations and through QCD-inspired pictures of the nucleon.
 To fully capitalize on these experimental and theoretical efforts demands operation of the EIC with high luminosity at low to medium center of mass energies.

 The standard approach of imaging is through diffractive scattering.
-The deeply virtual exclusive processes allow probing entirely new structural information of the nucleon through QCD factorization (see Fig.3).
+The deeply virtual exclusive processes (DVEP) allow probing entirely new structural information of the nucleon through QCD factorization (see Fig.3).

 FIG. 3.
-Deeply virtual exclusive processes in electron scattering, as hard scattering events to probe the 3D quark distribution (left) and gluon distribution (right).
+Deep exclusive processes in electron scattering, as hard scattering events to probe the 3D quark distribution (left) and gluon distribution (right)

-The golden process to study the quark GPDs is DVCS, where a virtual photon interacts with a single quark deep in the hadron, and the quark returns to the hadron initial ground state by emitting a high energy photon in the final state.
-Experimental observables in DVCS are parameterized by Compton Form Factors (CFFs) [15].
-From the analysis of data from DESY, as well as the results of new dedicated experiments at JLab, and at CERN, early experimental constraints on CFFs have been obtained from global extraction fits [16-19].
+The golden process to study GPDs is DVCS, where a virtual photon interacts with a single quark deep in the hadron, and the quark returns to the hadron initial ground state by emitting a high energy photon in the final state.
+Experimental observables in DVCS are parameterized by Compton Form Factors (CFFs) [14].
+From the analysis of data from DESY, as well as the results of new dedicated experiments at JLab, and at CERN, early experimental constraints on CFFs have been obtained from global extraction fits [15-18].
 However, data covering a sufficiently large kinematic range, and the different required polarization observables, have not been systematically available.
 The future EIC with high luminosity at large range in CM energies will provide comprehensive information on these hard diffractive processes, entering the precision era for GPD studies.

-In what follows, after a brief review of the formalism in Section IB1, we describe state of the art analysis methods in Section IB2, and the study of the extraction of GFF performed at Jefferson Lab Hall B (Section IC).
-Additional processes sensitive to GPDs complementing the main EIC focus, as well as an outlook are presented in IE.
+In what follows, after a brief review of the formalism in Section I B 1, we describe state of the art analysis methods in Section I B 2, and the study of the extraction of gravitational form factors performed at Jefferson Lab Hall B (Section I C).
+Additional processes sensitive to GPDs complementing the main EIC focus, as well as an outlook are presented in I E.